DenseLance/EEE01-Data-Analytics-and-Machine-Learning/README.md

 ### Classification only

-If you would like to jump straight into classification between bot and human accounts, follow the steps in **classification**.
+If you would like to jump straight into classification between bot and human accounts, follow the steps in **experiments 1, 2, and 3**.
 Filtering is not required as we have already generated the filtered dataset for you.